dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/03-testcontainers-redis.md

 - **Subsequent GET Requests**: No SELECT log should appear, confirming that the response is served from cache.

-## Conclusion & Next Steps 🎯
+## conclusion & next steps

 In this article, we explored how to boost your ASP.NET API's performance by leveraging HybridCache with Redis.
 We walked through our two-level caching strategy, updated API endpoints for fast retrieval and consistency, and demonstrated our robust, containerized testing approach.
 By using HybridCache, you get a unified caching API with built-in stampede protection and configurable serialization—making it far easier to **cache smarter, not harder**.

-**Next up**: Observability!
+**next up**: Observability!
 We'll integrate OpenTelemetry to monitor cache hits, misses, and performance.

 Ready to cache smarter, not harder 🚀?
 Clone the [GitHub repository], try it out, and share your experience!
 Did you find interesting ways to use HybridCache?
 I'd love to hear about them in the comments or in a GitHub discussion.